 Although it’s a slippery slope if you’re unsure about whether you’re picking up on the signs, it’s better to be aware than ignore the signs.

-If you suspect someone is a victim of abuse the first step may be to talk to a friend or family member close to them and ask them their thoughts.
+If you suspect someone is a victim of abuse, the first step may be to talk to a friend or family member close to them and ask them their thoughts.
 If you determine that it is a case of abuse, then you will want to report it to the authorities.